alvinwan/neural-backed-decision-trees/README.md

 ### Random Hierarchy

 Use `--method=random` to randomly generate a binary-ish hierarchy.
-Additionally, random trees feature two more flags:

-- `--seed` to generate random leaf orderings.
-Use `seed=-1` to *not* randomly shuffle leaves.
-- `--branching-factor` to generate trees with different branching factors.
-Setting branching factor to the number of classes is a nice sanity check.
-We used this for debugging, ourselves.

-For example, to generate a sanity check hierarchy for CIFAR10, use
+Optionally, use the `--seed` (`--seed=-1` to *not* shuffle leaves) and `--branching-factor` flags.
+When debugging, we set branching factor to the number of classes.
+For example, the sanity check hierarchy for CIFAR10 is

 ```bash
 python generate_hierarchy.py --seed=-1 --branching-factor=10 --single-path --dataset=CIFAR10